cunnie/writings/NaNoWriMo.md

 though it's not invasive surgery, pushing parts of your brain around is dangerous stuff — a lot can go wrong, terribly wrong, very quickly.
 And he knows all this, and he's willing to do it.
 I just don't get it."

+She became serious, "Is this the young man that died?"

+"It's the man who disappeared.
+We don't know if he died.
+One minute he was in the room, the next minute he was gone."

+"Is it possible he left out the back door or something similar?"

+"You saw how locked-down they have this place: it would be next-to-impossible to sneak out undetected."

+"Do you think that 'pretending' he disappeared and spirited him away?"

+"If that's the case, I don't see what 'pretending' buys them — it's brought the project to a screeching halt and opened the possibility of shutting us down, which was the last thing they wanted.
+Plus the instruments had very strange readings leading up to the moment he disappeared."

+"The instruments?"

+"Mostly health monitor stuff: pulse rate, blood pressure, breathing, EKG."

+"Which readings were off?"

+"The pulse rate & blood pressure were normal, and so was his EKG, but his brainwaves were like nothing I've seen before."

+"Were you in the room when this was happening?"

+"No, I was in the next room."

+"And then?"

+"And then all the readings went flat.
+I thought maybe a cable fell loose or something, so I was fiddling with the workstation for about a minute.
+But I couldn't find anything wrong, so I walked to the other room to find that he was gone."

+"Gone?"

+"The plank was empty.
+The sensors were still there, but they were resting on the plank, not attached to anything.
+The way the sensors were laid out — it made it seemed like he vanished rather than disconnecting each sensor and then leaving."

+"May I see the room?"

+"Yes, of course.
+This was the room I was in when it happened."

+He walked to the far end of the room to another door with a sign on it that said, "Danger.
+Strong Magnetic Field.
+No Pacemakers, Metallic Implants, or Neurostimulators."

+He turned to her and said, "You don't have a pacemaker, do you?"

+"No."

+"And nothing ferro-magnetic?
+Nothing that can become a projectile?"

+"Not on my clothing, but maybe I should leave my handbag here."

+She placed her handbag on one of the lab chairs and followed him through the door through a short six-foot corridor at the end of which was another door.
+He opened it.

+"Here we are."

+It was a spare room with an MRI: a large torus with a plank leading into it.
+Julia was reminded of Dunkin' Donuts, and the thought made her smile.

+"He was on the plank, of course.
+Or, more precisely, he _wasn't_ on the plank when I came back in."

+"If I understand correctly, it is here that the antennae are created."

+"Yes."

+"Is one antenna created during each session, or more?"

+"It depends.
+There's a limitation of the number of adjustments in one setting.
+Sometimes you only need to adjust one or two things to make an antenna, sometimes you need a dozen.
+During a given session we limit the number of adjustments to one hundred for several reasons, the most important of which is a buffer limitation, but there's also a re-calibration requirement."

+"So if I'm doing the math right, you can make about ten antenna per session."

+"That's more-or-less accurate.
+In this case it we had just finished creating the third antenna when he disappeared."

+"He had three functioning antennas, I mean, antennae?"

+"Oh my, no — he had 147 antennae."

+"What?"

+"This was his fifteenth session."

+"In how many days?"

+"In eight days.
+We had been doing two sessions per day, followed by a multi-modal stress test to make sure that there were no ill effects."

+"Isn't that rather aggressive?"

+"It was _extremely_ aggressive.
+I balked.
+I said it wasn't safe, we don't know the consequences of this type of cerebral manipulation, that we should go slowly and be careful — I said one antenna per week, max."

+"They went non-linear."

+Julia smiled at this reference: whereas most people would say, "they went ballistic", electrical engineers have a tendency to say, "they went non-linear", a reference to an electrical system whose response to an input is out of proportion.